Humpback whale: Predation

+Infestations and health threats

+Humpback whales often have barnacles living on their skin, the most common being the acorn barnacle species Coronula diadema and Coronula reginae, which in turn are sites for attachment for goose barnacle species like Conchoderma auritum and Conchoderma virgatum.
+They are most abundant at the lower jaw tip, along the middle ventral groove, near the genital slit, and between the bumps on the flippers.
+C. reginae digs deep into the skin, while attachments by C. diadema are more superficial.
+The size of the latter species provides more sites for attachment by other barnacles.
+Barnacles are considered to be epibionts rather than parasites, as they do not feed on the whales, though they can affect their swimming by increasing drag.

+The whale louse species Cyamus boopis is specialized for feeding on humpback whales and is the only species in its family found on them.
+Internal parasites of humpbacks include protozoans of the genus Entamoeba, tapeworms of the family Diphyllobothriidae, and roundworms of the infraorder Ascaridomorpha.

+Saxitoxin, a paralytic shellfish poisoning from contaminated mackerel, has been implicated in humpback whale deaths.

 Range

-Humpback whales are found worldwide, except for some areas at the equator and High Arctic and some enclosed seas.
-The furthest north they have been recorded is at 81°N around northern Franz Josef Land.
+Humpback whales are found in marine waters worldwide, except for some areas at the equator and High Arctic and some enclosed seas.
+The farthest north they have been recorded is at 81°N around northern Franz Josef Land.
 They are usually coastal and tend to congregate in waters within continental shelves.
 Their winter breeding grounds are located around the equator; their summer feeding areas are found in colder waters, including near the polar ice caps.
 Humpbacks go on vast migrations between their feeding and breeding areas, often crossing the open ocean.
 The species has been recorded traveling up to 8000 km in one direction.
-An isolated, non-migratory population feeds and breeds in the northern Indian Ocean, mainly in the Arabian Sea around Oman.
-This population has also been recorded in the Gulf of Aden, the Persian Gulf, and off the coasts of Pakistan and India.